 yesteryear.
 NOS playfields were never perfect, and in

 some cases not even close to perfect.
-Our Silver Standard
+So these are still

 candidates will still retain the beauty that is customary in

-our CPR Gold playfield, but some NOS qualities will also
+our CPR Gold playfields, but some NOS qualities will also

 small marks in the artwork, or the occasional insert being